Doublevil/JmdictFurigana/README.md

 This resource is distributed under the same licence as JMDict (Creative Commons Attribution-ShareAlike Licence).

 ## Release notes

+2.1 (2019-07-24):
+- Implemented [issue #11](https://github.com/Doublevil/JmdictFurigana/issues/11): the project now also outputs a json file with data presented in an alternative way, which should make it a lot easier to parse.
+Both formats will continue to be supported.
+Thanks, fasiha.

 2.0 (2017-07-16):
 - Implemented [issue #8](https://github.com/Doublevil/JmdictFurigana/issues/8), which means we now have a separate furigana file for the ENAMDICT/Jmnedict proper name dictionary file.